National Council of Negotiation

 tactical teams develop and maintain a close understanding and cooperative

 1. Significant problems can be avoided if these teams understand

-requires close coordination between negotiation and tactical teams.
+negotiators require close coordination between negotiation and tactical teams.
 Joint training between the tactical and

 17. Relationship With Command

 A. It is important for on scene commanders to

 be familiar with and understand essential negotiation concepts and

 decision-making process, seeking input from and simultaneously meeting with

 openly discuss alternatives and seek consensus whenever possible.